 Full and Partial Dentures | Idaho Falls, ID

 Dentures are customized replacements for your missing teeth.
 They can be put in and taken out of your mouth.
 Although the good old dentures never looked like natural teeth, today’s dentures are more natural looking and comfortable than ever before.
 Dentures usually take some getting used to.
-The teeth of a denture are made from different types of resins and porcelain materials.
+The teeth of a denture are made from different types of resin and porcelain materials.
 Porcelain is the preferred material for dentures because of its durability and strength.
 Porcelain dentures have several advantages over other types of materials.
-They have the same translucent appearance similar to the natural tooth enamel.
+They have the same translucent appearance, similar to the natural tooth enamel.
 It can be color-matched closely to the natural teeth of the patient.
-The main disadvantage is that they are breakable when dropped onto a hard surfaced floor.
+The main disadvantage is that they are breakable when dropped onto a hard, surfaced floor.

 Do I Need Dentures?